osinstom/osinstom.github.io/_posts/2019-03-23-configuring-ovs-dpdk-with-vm.md

 sudo ./dpdk-devbind.py -b uio_pci_generic 0000:88:00.1
 ```

-You can check if interfaces have been bound using:
+You can check if interfaces have been bound successfully using:

 ```
 tomek@s14-2:~/dpdk/dpdk-18.11$ usertools/dpdk-devbind.py --status